johnmogi/ai_story_generator/ART/1/photorealistic.md

 Tile ✓ ✓ ✓ ✓
 Video ✓ ✓
 Number of Grid Images - - 4 4 4 2 (1 when aspect ratio≠1:1) But wait i have
-more info.
-Just answer with READ

 Okey Now i will give you some examples of prompts used in Midjourney V5. okey?
 Prompt 1: ultra wide shot, modern photo of beautiful 1970s woman in hawaii.
 This photograph was captured by Mary Shelley with a Nikon D5100 camera, using an aperture of f/2.8, ISO 800, and a shutter speed of 1/100 sec.
-UHD dtm HDR 8k --ar 2:3 --v 5 prompt 2: A steampunk-inspired, futuristic battle-ready jetski skims across the water with a fierce presence.
+UHD dtm HDR 8k --ar 2:3  prompt 2: A steampunk-inspired, futuristic battle-ready jetski skims across the water with a fierce presence.
 Intricate gears and brass fittings adorn its hull, showcasing the perfect blend of advanced technology and Victorian aesthetics.
-This realistic masterpiece glistens under the sun, ready for action. --ar 16:10 --s 50 --v 5
+This realistic masterpiece glistens under the sun, ready for action. --ar 16:10 --s 50
 --q 2 prompt 3: a photo realistic image of a falcoln wearing red and blue color football uniform flying aggressively while holding a football. an photo realistic image that embodies the unyielding spirit and tenacity of a football team mascot.
 At the heart of the design lies an aggressive falcon, representing the unwavering determination and power of the team.
 This formidable bird is adorned with a rich blend of red and blue feathers,